 - EDI (pass/fail)

 - high reward (60%)

 - feasibility (20%)

 Members’ ratings for the high risk, high reward and feasibility criteria will determine an overall score for each LOI.
 The review panel will meet virtually to discuss the LOIs.
 In the event of a high volume of LOIs, members’ ratings may be used to identify the LOIs that will be discussed at the meeting.
 At the meeting, the review panel will identify the top-rated LOIs to proceed to the full application stage.

-Five external reviewers will be recruited to evaluate each application.
-External reviewers will focus on the project plan.
+Expert reviewers will be recruited to evaluate each application, focusing on the project plan.
 They will be asked to comment on the interdisciplinarity of the proposed approach, as well as the high risk, high reward and feasibility criteria.
-External reviewers will have access to all sections of the full application (except the participants’ personal profiles, suggested reviewers, reviewer exclusions, and certifications).
+Expert reviewers will have access to all sections of the full application (except the participants’ personal profiles, suggested reviewers, reviewer exclusions, and certifications).